octobercms/docs/4.x/cms/ajax/introduction.md

 The AJAX framework comes in two flavors, you may either use [the JavaScript API](./javascript-api.md) or [the data attributes API](./attributes-api.md).
 The data attributes API doesn't require any JavaScript knowledge to use AJAX with October CMS.

+## About Larajax

+October CMS uses [Larajax](https://larajax.org) as its AJAX framework foundation.
+The `jax` JavaScript object provides the client-side API, while the server-side integrates seamlessly with October's CMS components and Twig templating.

+For standalone Laravel applications or advanced usage, refer to the [Larajax Documentation](https://larajax.org).

 ## Including the Framework

 ::: aside